 Texas Massage Licensing FAQ

 I am moving to Texas.
-How do I apply for a license?
+How do I begin the process?

 The Texas Massage Board on the TDLR website has a page for out-of-state licensees looking to get licensed in Texas and it is the next-best-place to continue your licensing journey after you leave this website.

 It has a helpful drop-down menu to help you determine the basic steps you need to obtain a license based on your current status.